brh55/fitbit-settings/readme.md

 > 🏴‍☠️ A dead simple module to assist managing and persisting user settings within Fitbit watch faces, applications, and companion.

-`fitbit-settings` is designed to be a brainless way to help manage essential aspects of user settings within your watch faces and applications.
+`fitbit-settings` is designed to be a plug-and-play approach to help manage essential aspects of the user's settings within your watch faces and applications.

-It includes the common goodies:
+It includes the the following goodies:
 - Persisting and retrieving of stored settings (device storage)
-- Chain-able methods for state management
 - Migration of stored settings upon changes to default settings
 - Best-effort bi-directional syncing between companion and device for offline changes, device driven changes, and `settingsStorage` changes
 - Event handlers for companion changes
+- Chain-able methods for state management

 This is intended to be be simple, small (<20 kB), and flat by nature.
 Thus, it doesn't handle nested settings, so be warned, *matey*.